 the screen) will be released on March 15: it includes "Bluebird Wine," which

-Townes was a harder sell, it seems.)
+Townes was a harder sell.)
 Guy has denied wanting to be a taskmaster

 always to have felt the urge to both learn from and prove himself to some magical

 figure.
 "Bluebird Wine" euphorically celebrates being discovered by a woman

 Soon after writing "Blueberry Wine," he met Emmylou Harris, who had been

 discovered and mentored by another late great, Gram Parsons (nickname all too appropriate).

 In Rodney, still